Sprouting Seeds

 They are packed with nutrition-

 The reasons for using sprouts are so plentiful and so important it's probably merely a matter of listing them to convince anyone to try this very special kind of gardening.
 Increasing numbers of families find seed sprouts nutritious and delicious.
 Sprouts are a LIVING FOOD.
-When seeds sprout, a tremendous amount of life force is released and a Green Rice with Sproutspowerhouse of nutrients becomes available to you.
+When seeds sprout, a tremendous amount of life force is released and a powerhouse of nutrients becomes available to you.
 In the process the seeds attain a higher level of vitamins and complex carbs and proteins are converted into easily digestible forms.
 For example wheat when sprouted and used, has 6 times the Vitamin C that the wheat berry possess as an un-sprouted grain.
 Basically sprouted seeds provide the largest relative amount of nutrients per unit of intake compared to other food sources.

 They are healthy, economical and convenient-